-1/1/2023 - 31/12/2023 1/1/2022 - 31/12/2022
+1/1/2024 - 31/12/2024 1/1/2023 - 31/12/2023

-Profit/(Loss) before taxes 76.341.899 59.521.546
+Profit before taxes 87.563.753 76.341.899

 Corporate profits tax rate 22% 22%

-Income tax 16.795.218 13.094.740
+Income tax 19.264.026 16.795.218

-Expenses not deducted for taxation purposes 622.160 16.825.734
+Expenses not deducted for taxation purposes 277.360 622.160

-Previous year tax correction - (5.086.860)
+Previous year tax correction (196.689) -

-Additional Income Tax due to profit distribution 7.431.837 -
+Additional Income Tax due to profit distribution (2.556.619) 7.431.837

-Use of previous years' deferred tax (12.043.369)
+Effect of deferred taxation 224.940 -

-Total income tax 24.849.214 12.790.245
+Total income tax 17.013.018 24.849.214

-The tax compliance audit for issuance of the tax clearance certificate for 2023 period is carried out by Deloitte Certified Auditors - Chartered Accountants Société Anonyme which carries out the mandatory audit of the financial statements, and no additional substantial tax liabilities are expected to arise other than those reflected in these financial statements.
+The tax compliance audit for issuance of the tax clearance certificate for 2024 period is carried out by Deloitte Certified Auditors - Chartered Accountants Société Anonyme which carries out the mandatory audit of the financial statements, and no additional substantial tax liabilities are expected to arise other than those reflected in these financial statements.

-In application of the relevant tax provisions: (a) Article 84(1) of Law 2238/1994 (unaudited income tax cases), (b) Article 57(1) of Law 2589/2000 (unaudited VAT cases) and (c) Article 9(5) of Law 2523/1997 (fines for income tax cases), as regards the State's right to impose tax for the years up to and including 2017 this was time-barred for years up to 31 December 2023, notwithstanding special or exceptional provisions that may establish a longer time-barring time limit, under the conditions established there.
+In application of the relevant tax provisions: (a) Article 84(1) of Law 2238/1994 (unaudited income tax cases), (b) Article 57(1) of Law 2589/2000 (unaudited VAT cases) and (c) Article 9(5) of Law 2523/1997 (fines for income tax cases), as regards the State's right to impose tax for the years up to and including 2018 this was time-barred for years up to 31 December 2024, notwithstanding special or exceptional provisions that may establish a longer time-barring time limit, under the conditions established there.
 In addition, under established case law of the Council of State and administrative courts, given that the Code Stamp Duty legislation contains no provisions on limitation, the Greek State's claim to impose stamp duty is subject to the 20-year limitation period envisaged in Article 249 of the Civil Code.

-The unaudited tax years by the competent tax authorities, taking into account the statute of limitations of the State's right to audit mentioned in the previous paragraph, are years 2018, 2019, 2020, 2021, 2022 and 2023, with the consequence that there is the possibility of imposing additional taxes and surcharges at the time when the liabilities of these years will be examined and finalized.
+The unaudited tax years by the competent tax authorities, taking into account the statute of limitations of the State's right to audit mentioned in the previous paragraph, are years 2019, 2020, 2021, 2022, 2023, and 2024, with the consequence that there is the possibility of imposing additional taxes and surcharges at the time when the liabilities of these years will be examined and finalized.
 As a result, tax profit or loss for these years are not final.
 For these years, the Company underwent tax audit by the Certified Auditors - Chartered Accountants referred to in Article 65(A) of Law 4987/2022 and has obtained unqualified tax compliance certificates.
 Therefore, the Management estimates that a possible future audit by tax authorities will not lead to additional tax liabilities and has not made a provision in that respect.